matsmaiwald/matsmaiwald.github.io/_posts/2021-02-22-DeepAR-Overview.md

 - lagged values of the target variable
 - day of week, day of month and day of year
 - time-variant or invariant real-valued variables associated with
-- embeddings of any time-invariant categorical variables associated with the time series
+- embeddings (learned as part of training) of any time-invariant categorical variables associated with the time series

 #### Parameters